 - Choose the right rewards credit card.
 If you’re just getting started, the best one for you is probably Chase Sapphire Preferred.
 It will give you 50,000 points to start once you spend $4000 on it within 3 months.
-Add a free authorized user to your account and make a purchase within that same timeframe for another 5000 points.
 These are great points to accumulate because they transfer to several different airline and hotel programs whenever you want, and the card earns double points on all travel and dining purchases.
 Plus it’s a Visa with no foreign transaction fees so you can use it almost everywhere.

 - Put all of your spending on your rewards credit card.
 Pay it off in full every month.

 - Whenever you shop online you should see if you can earn miles or cash back for what you are going to buy anyway.
 I generally start at evreward.com to check my options.

 - Sign your rewards credit card up for the dining for miles program of your favorite airline.